 I have just upgraded from 2 IDE HD and 1 SATA HD, by replacing the 2 IDE

-with another SATA.
 The original SATA has Fedora9, Ubuntu, and CentOS.
-I
+I have installed WiinXP

-and Redhat 5 on the new SATA drive and grub is installed in the MBR on the
+on the new SATA drive and grub is installed in the MBR on the new SATA

 Here is my problem.
 I have edited the grub.conf in Redhat.
 Ubuntu and

 When I try to load Fedora9 I get an error 2 message when trying to load the

 According to the grub manual, this error is returned if a file requested is

 but something like a symbolic link, directory, or FIFO.

 This is what I copied from Fedora grub.conf to the Redhat grub.conf

 I did edit the root line to show it was now on hd1.

 I have tried changing 'root=' to various e.g. /dev/sdb1 with the same